 Once the crisis is over, Blade joins the Mighty Avengers, using Clint Barton's old Ronin costume to hide his identity.
 He is eventually exposed after being captured by the Deathwalkers, the powerful enemies he was attempting to hide his identity from in the first place.
 He and the other Avengers are able to take down the Death Walkers, and he leaves the team after this.

 Due to his mother being bitten by a vampire while pregnant with him, Blade displays unique abilities as a Dhampir.
 It has been shown, several times, that he is immune to vampire venom and cannot become an actual vampire by normal means.
 He has all of their abilities and none of their weaknesses.
 Blade does posses a trait common to all vampires: the thirst for blood.

 However, rather than consuming blood, he injects a specially designed serum that provides the same nourishment.
-As a Dhampir, Blade possesses superhuman strength and senses.
-He is capable of seeing objects with perfect clarity and at a much greater distance than a human or vampire.
-Blade's hearing is similarly enhanced, allowing him to detect sounds that humans and vampires can not.
-Dissimilar to vampires, he is immune to sunlight.
-Blade also possesses a number of other powers and abilities due to training and his vampire-like physiology.
+As a Dhampir, Blade possesses superhuman strength, agility, speed, endurance, and senses.
+He is capable of seeing objects with perfect clarity and at a much greater distance than a human or vampire, and he possesses particularly sharp night-vision.
+Blade's hearing is similarly enhanced, allowing him to detect sounds that humans and vampires can not. .
+Blade also possesses a number of other powers and abilities due to training and his hybrid human/vampire physiology.